Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Abstract

 \section{Abstract}

-This letter demonstrates the use of machine learning to detect the presence of intermodulation interference across several wireless carriers.
-We propose an algorithm that detects the presence of intermodulation interference through the use of linear regression as a supervised machine learning technique.
-This algorithm \review{can use the radio access network intelligent controller or the sixth generation of wireless communication (6G) edge node as a means of computation}.
-Our proposed algorithm runs in \review{linear} time \review{in the number of resource blocks}, making it a suitable real-time radio resource management application \review{in~6G}.
+This paper demonstrates the use of machine learning to detect the presence of intermodulation interference across several wireless carriers.
+We show a salient characteristic of intermodulation interference and propose a machine learning based algorithm that detects the presence of intermodulation interference through the use of supervised learning.
+This algorithm can use the radio access network intelligent controller or the sixth generation of wireless communication (6G) edge node as a means of computation.
+Our proposed algorithm runs in linear time in the number of resource blocks, making it a suitable radio resource management application in 6G.